Behaviour for Learning Policy

 There are many ways in which positive behaviour is rewarded at Barrow.

 Every day in class, on the playground, at lunchtime, children are rewarded with Dojo points, using the interactive reward system, "Class Dojo," online.
 There are many ways children can earn Dojo points and these are agreed under various categories in each class, such as excellent manners, displaying values, hard work.
-The children can gain points over a week.
-Their goal is to gain enough dojos the gain a bronze, silver or gold award.
-Children also need to have reached a certain number of dojo points and have been on green to take part in golden time.
+The children can gain points over the half term.
+Their goal is to gain enough dojos the gain a bronze, silver, gold or platinum award. e.
 Dojo points can be awarded by any member of staff, and in discussion by other children.

-In addition to dojos and the team point system, one child per week is chosen for a special mention.
+In addition to dojos, one child per week is chosen for a special mention.
 This is related to good behaviour, achievements and effort.
-The child’s name and reason for being chosen is recorded in a celebration book which is displayed in the Foyer.

 Every week, at least 2 children are chosen to receive a headteacher’s award for excellent behaviour or values displayed around school.
 The headteacher also encourages staff to send children to the headteacher to receive stickers for particularly outstanding effort in their work.